intpixpro/Apps-on-EKS/README.md

 ## 6. Portforwarding

-We are going to use Grafana, Prometheus and Alertmanager to monitor applications.
-There are separate comands to make portforwaring for each of them but you can do it with only one of it.
+We will use Grafana, Prometheus and Alertmanager to monitor applications.
+There are separate comands to make portforwaring for each of them but you can do it using only one.

 ```shell
 $ make all_portforward